10 Delightful Maple Beers to Enjoy

 The Bruery took a play on a style that was becoming popular and nailed it.

-The fall maple beer is a pumpkin beer made with 17 pounds of yams and many maple syrup, molasses, and spices.
+The fall maple beer is a pumpkin beer made with 17 pounds of yams, maple syrup, molasses, and spices.

 Even with all those ingredients, it still turns out to be a well-balanced, tasty beer.